 CHOOSING THE BEST BUSINESS ENTITY FOR YOU

 Congratulations!
 You’ve taken the first step and deciding to start your own business.
-Let Dorman, Bell & Kramer LLP assist you by setting up your business entity correctly.
+Let Dorman Bell, LLP assist you by setting up your business entity correctly.
 Setting up a business entity is more than just filing a piece of paper with the Texas Secretary of the State, there are many legalities and government regulations which if not followed, may subject you to fines and penalties, or may endanger the way you’re able to run your business.
 A new business owner must consider issues regarding tax, liability, management, continuity, and transferability of ownership interests.
 Consulting with attorney first may prevent any legal problems down the road.

 What are your options?

 There are various basic types of business entities in Texas.
 They include:

 Each entity has its own unique characteristics.
 Whether your planning on remaining a small business or creating the next industry giant, correctly structuring your business from the beginning is vital.

 A general partnership exists between two or more individuals (or entities) where all partners share ownership in the business.
 Although a partnership generally operates in accordance with a partnership agreement, there are not any formal management requirements nor are there any state-filing requirements to form a partnership.
 If the partnership does business under an assumed name that does not contain the surname off all partners, then a DBA (“Doing Business As”) certificate should be filed with the county clerk in the county.
 Each partner contributes varying skills or resources needed to start and run the business.
 Each partner shares in the profits and losses of the business and any partner may bind or obligate the partnership.
 There is no limit to liability under a general partnership and any partner may be liable for any other partner’s debts.
 There is a pass-through tax treatment so taxes are paid at each individual partners’ level.
 As long as a partnership agreement exists and addresses the guidelines regarding the death of a partner the business continues.